-(1) Excludes 5,259,099 shares of Common Stock reserved for sale or issuance under the Company's employee benefit plans, of which options to purchase 2,497,152 shares have been granted and 2,761,947 shares remain available for issuance or sale.
+- (1) Includes up to 270,000 shares of Common Stock concurrently being offered directly by the Company in the Direct Offering. - (2) Excludes 5,426,905 shares of Common Stock reserved for sale or issuance under the Company's employee benefit plans, of which options to purchase 2,318,127 shares have been granted and 3,108,778 shares remain available for issuance or sale.
+See "Management--Stock Option Plans."